alanondra/example-php-project/docs/en/guided-tour/services/nginx.md

 Here we set up `index.php` as the default handler for 404 errors - requests to non-existent resources.
-We also establish that any requests for `.php` and `.phtml` files are forwarded to the PHP service using the aforementioned FastCGI protocol.
+We also establish that any requests for `.php` files are forwarded to the PHP service using the aforementioned FastCGI protocol.
 By default, it is configured to listen on port `9000`.

 Included in our configuration are defensive measures against [clickjacking](https://owasp.org/www-community/attacks/Clickjacking)